folkertdev/reversible-debugger/bachelor-thesis/thesis.md

 *This snippet uses Haskell's do-notation. the `<-` is used to bind the result of an effectful computation - like receiveing from a channel.
 See also Appendix \ref{do-notation}*

-No value will ever be sent on the channel, so the receive blocks forever: it can't make any progress.
+No value will ever be sent on the channel, so the receive blocks forever: it cannot make any progress.

-Failing gracefully is also harder in a concurrent context: the state of the application is spread over multiple locations which makes it harder to asses where the error originates and how to compensate for it.
+Failing gracefully is harder in a concurrent context: the state of the application is typically spread over multiple locations which makes it harder to determine where the error originates and how to compensate for it.

-For instance below, if Bob fails in receiving a message or loses a message, he'll have to reperform the `receive`, but also inform Alice to send the message again.
+Consider the follow example: if Bob fails in receiving a message or loses a message, he will have to repeat the `receive`, but also inform Alice to send the message again.

 ```haskell
 alice channel = do